ryamauti/invasit-network/README.md

 In case this doesn't work, try ruunning it with '-m1' prior to execute the code.

 Do not start the code as sh ./invasitrpi.sh, because it will invoke dash, not bash.

+The last part of the code, wordlist matching, really takes a considerable amount of time running on RPi. it is adviseable to break the code in two and send the handshake to a more efficient CPU.
+The code to run it and stop before wordlist search is:

+\# bash invasitrpistop.sh

 Please contribute!